Insight

 • Structure – whilst long only funds are managed and domiciled onshore (for example through European UCITS structures), hedge funds tend to be domiciled offshore, often in the Cayman Islands, Bermuda etc. That being said, the onshore presence of hedge funds is growing significantly, particularly in Ireland and Luxembourg.

-In part two of the hedge funds: back to basics series, we will look at why investors include hedge funds in their portfolios.
+In part two of the hedge fund basics series, we will look at why investors include hedge funds in their portfolios.

 *The Hedge Fund Data Engine is a proprietary database maintained by Aurum Research Limited (“ARL”).
 For information on index methodology, weighting and composition please refer to https://www.aurum.com/aurum-strategy-engine/.
 For definitions on how the Strategies and Sub-Strategies are defined please refer to https://www.aurum.com/hedge-fund-strategy-definitions/